ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 relationships between cellular structure, morphology, and genetics in the brain.
 However, finding an accurate mapping between each individual mouse brain and a CCF is a challenging and heterogeneous task.
-There is significant variance in the acquisition, fixation and imaging protocols across different cell type data, and different tissue processing and imaging methods can potentially introduce modality specific tissue distortion and signal differences [@dries:2021aa;@ricci:2022aa].
-Certain modalities can have poor intensity correspondence with the CCF, making image alignment less robust.
+There is significant variance in the imaging protocols across different cell type data as well as different tissue processing and imaging methods which can potentially introduce tissue distortion and signal differences [@dries:2021aa;@ricci:2022aa].
+Certain modalities can have poor intensity correspondence with the CCF, negatively impacting image alignment accuracy.
 Studies targeting specific regions or cell types can lead to missing anatomical correspondences.
 Other considerations include artifacts such as tissue distortion, holes, bubbles, folding, tears, and missing sections in the data